kirasystems/spectator/packages/document-viewer/README.md

 - `pages`: The definition of all pages.
 The page are lazy loaded which is why it requires some URLs in its definition.
   - `originalHeight`: The height, in pixels, of the original document.
 It is used to be able to create a translate the position of the mouse to something we can use the R-tree with.
   - `originalWidth`: The width, in pixels, of the original document.
 It is used to be able to create a translate the position of the mouse to something we can use the R-tree with.
   - `imageURL`: The URL to the image of the page.
 The PNG format is recommended as it performs well for our scenario.
+It's also possible to provide a callback.
   - `tokensURL`: The URL to the tokens of the page.
-As there's normally a lot of tokens inA token is defined by:
+It's also possible to provide a callback.
+A token is defined by:
     - `line`: The 0-based index of the line containing the token.
 The line is supposed to reset to 0 when it's a new page.
     - `characterStart`: The 0-based index of the first character of the token.
     - `characterEnd`: The 0-based index of the last character of the token.